 Perform a continues stretch.

-Table 1
+Calculate the piezo movement necessary to stretch the myofibril and enter this value in the signal generator (Table 1).
+NOTE: These are example settings.
+Calculate the amount of stretch and time of stretch relative to the sarcomere length.
+These settings are necessary to ensure the speed of stretch per sarcomere remains equal across myofibrils.

-Start recording the data in by pressing ‘Start’.
+Start recording the data in the system controller software (see Table of Materials) by pressing ‘Start’.

-Reset range of the interferometer so that the baseline force will be at 0 V, by selecting and pressing ‘Reset range’ on the .
+Reset range of the interferometer so that the baseline force will be at 0 V, by selecting and pressing ‘Reset range’ on the interferometer (see Table of Materials).

-Perform continues stretch with the signal generator in to operate the piezo.
+Perform continues stretch with the signal generator in the system controller software (see Table of Materials) to operate the piezo.
 Example signal generator settings can be found in (Table 1).

 Shorten the myofibril to slack length with the piezo after the stretch is finished (Table 1).